PawseySC/container-workflows/_episodes/09-python.md

 latest: digest: sha256:4db5f0f69cc888d47f4c4b4cac33fad6b004a8e333b36a699ebd43f5b44a7241 size: 1999
 ```

-We are now moving to Pawsey HPC system.
+We are now moving to the Pawsey HPC system.
 Let's pull the image, then change directory to either `$MYSCRATCH` or `$MYGROUP`:

 ```
 > module load shifter